DiegoDerksen/diegoderksen.github.io/_posts/2024-04-22-MDE Alers to Excel.md

 ---
-title: "Post: Microsoft Defender for Endpoints reports to Excel"
+title: "Microsoft Defender for Endpoints reports to Excel"
 last_modified_at: 2024-04-22T21:30:00+02:00
 categories:
   - Blog